zemuzhang74/precision-positioning-control-algo/README.md

 PLEASE GIVE ADVICE/FEEDBACK!

-How do I make this better representative of an actual physical system, and what am I missing (including friction, etc.)?

 This project simulates a precision positioning system using 3 actuators.
 The goal is to move a circular object to a desired position and orientation using electrical input signals.
 The system uses adaptive control to compensate for actuator uncertainty.

+How do I make this better representative of an actual physical system, and what am I missing (including friction, etc.)?

+I’m trying to understand:

+1. Does this modeling approach make sense for contact-based actuation?
+2. Am I missing major physical effects (friction, contact geometry, etc.)?
+3. Is adaptive gain (scalar α) a reasonable approach here, or should I move toward full system identification / ML?

 ## System Description
 The control loop works as follows: